Return to Philosophy Web Homepagephilosophy.lander.edu Title: Introduction to Logic

 Rule 4 All people who deserve the fair are brave people.

-Clarification: This example is an exclusive proposition.
-Consider this further example:
+Clarification: Example #3 is an exclusive proposition.
+Consider another example:

 "None but black things are crows" is another way of saying "All crows are black things."